drumpt/drumpt.github.io/content/news/timing-cikmw/index.md

 ---
-title: One paper is accepted to CIKM 2025 Workshop on Human-Centric AI as an oral presentation!
+title: One paper was accepted to CIKM 2025 Workshop on Human-Centric AI as an oral presentation!

 event:
 event_url: